 Organization is key.

-I have a content creation process I run through every time I write from initial concept to final publication.
+I have a content creation process I run through every time I write, from the initial concept to the final publication.

 As you can imagine, I’ve gone through that checklist so many times that I know every step without even looking.

 But, I still follow the process every time.

 No matter how well of a writer you are, you can’t count on remembering every detail every time.

 That’s why you need replicable steps you can follow every time you create a piece of content, so you’re 100% confident with the output.

 Keep reading to learn my foolproof content creation process!

 How to build a content creation process

 While the steps will vary depending on the exact type of content you’re producing, these are some general guidelines that apply regardless of whether you’re writing a blog or posting a YouTube video script.